livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/storage/azure-blob-storage.md

 ## Setting up ImgIX with Azure Blob and Livingdocs

-1. Generate a [SAS token](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) from the Storage Account settings in Azure Portal.
+1. Generate a [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview#sas-token) from the Storage Account settings in Azure Portal or use the same as Livingdocs Server in previous section.
 2. Log into your imgIX account and go to the [Sources section](https://dashboard.imgix.com/sources).
 3. Select "New Source"
 4. Select "Microsoft Azure" from the Source Type dropdown.
 5. Use the SAS Token from above to connect imgIX to your Storage Account.
-5. Set the Storage Account and Container name to the same name as you did in the Livingdocs config. **This is mandatory**
+5. Set the Storage Account and Container name with the same name used in the Livingdocs Server config. **This is mandatory**
 6. Set the subdomain (`my-subdomain`) and path prefix (`my-path-prefix`) as you see fit.

 In your local Livingdocs config, adjust the `documents` settings as follows: